Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 Pavlovskaya

 Pavlovskaya chickens have a very distinct and elegant appearance.
-Once you see what one looks like, it will make a striking impression that won’t be easy to forget.
-They’re regal, lively, and extremely interesting to look at.
+Once you see one, it will make a striking impression that won’t be easy to forget.
+They are regal, lively, and captivating in appearance.

 The Pavlovskaya chicken also has other distinctive features, including a rounded, feathered head that can move up to 180 degrees.